abokor-eng/tijaabo-t/README.md

 Goals:
 Become a professional developer
 Contribute to open-source projects
-Build useful and impactful applications
+Build useful and impactful applications.